vitalets/babel-plugin-runtyper/readme.md

 ## Compare to static tools
 Static code analysis is also the way to perform type checking in your application.
-For example, there are Microsoft's [TypeScript](http://www.typescriptlang.org) and Facebook's [Flow](https://flowtype.org).
+For example, there is Facebook's [Flow](https://flowtype.org) project.
-They can be used together with Runtyper to cover most of cases in both pre-runtime and runtime stages.
+It can be used together with Runtyper to detect errors on both pre-runtime and runtime stages.

-But using static tools requires some extra efforts for:
+Yet, static tools require extra efforts for:
-* Writing annotations (annoying)
+* Writing type-annotations (may be annoying)
 * Integration with third-party libraries (as their API should be also annotated)
-* Processing external events from user / server (many different formats)
+* Processing external events from user / server (different and changing formats)
 * Involving new members (who is not familiar with typed JavaScript)

 Let's take an example from [Flow's get started page](https://flowtype.org/en/docs/getting-started/):